spm/spm-docs/docs/tutorials/beginners/linear_model.md

 A plot of the data and model fit might be clearer without the linear trend in signal intensity.
 We can adjust what is plotted by subtracting the estimated linear trend.
+This is similar to what SPM does when plotting adjusted data.
 ```matlab
 y_adj   = y - X(:,3)*beta(3);
 fit_adj = X(:,1:2)*beta(1:2);